 Meditation is another tool to balance the chakras; the best technique is the visualization of the colors of each chakra.

-Alimentation can also help us to balance some deficiencies in our energy system; roughly the first chakra o is associated with proteins, the second with liquids, the third with carbohydrates, the forth with vegetables, the fifth with fruits and sixth and seventh, since they are nor not related to bodily processes, they can’t be associated with aliments.
+Alimentation can also help us to balance some deficiencies in our energy system; roughly the first chakra o is associated with proteins, the second with liquids, the third with carbohydrates, the fourth with vegetables, the fifth with fruits and sixth and seventh, since they are nor not related to bodily processes, they can’t be associated with aliments.

 Little by little I will upload more information about this.